By Lee Ann Obringer

-If neither mediation or arbitration works for you, then you begin your search for a good attorney.
+If neither mediation nor arbitration works for you, then you begin your search for a good attorney.
 The best bet is to get recommendations from friends, family, business associates, or the local bar association.
 You should talk with several attorneys before you settle on someone.
 Look for experience in the area of your dispute and litigation experience, as well as interest in your case.
-If you need a very aggressive attorney, then watch the attorney in the court room and get a feel for his style.
-How well you get along with the attorney is also important because communication between the two of you is crucial.
-If you don’t feel comfortable with the person, you may not be able to communicate with him effectively.
+If you need a very aggressive attorney, watch the attorney in the courtroom and feel his style.
+How well you get along with the attorney is also important because communication between you is crucial.
+If you don’t feel comfortable with the person, you may not communicate with him effectively.

-Also remember that, in the event that you make a poor choice, you can always change attorneys.
+Also, remember that you can always change attorneys if you make a poor choice.
 You would still have to pay any fees and reimburse for costs, and the initial attorney may have a right to part of any award you eventually earn.

 - describes the basic facts of your case